Onyx Solar

-Onyx Solar is a solar energy company in Ávila, Spain, established in 2009 by Alvaro Beltran and Teodosio del Caño.
+Onyx Solar is a solar energy company in Ávila, Spain.
+It was established in 2009 by Alvaro Beltran and Teodosio del Caño.
 It manufactures Building-integrated photovoltaics (BIPV) and is known for its combination of energy preservation, optimization and photovoltaic energy production.
-The company is actively cooperating with several universities, including Technical University of Madrid (UPM), Massachusetts Institute of Technology (MIT) and University of Barcelona.
+The company is actively cooperating with several universities including Technical University of Madrid (UPM), Massachusetts Institute of Technology (MIT), and University of Barcelona.

 Research and development

-Onyx Solar has been involved with several solar energy research projects across the world.
-These projects include HERB, the retrofitting of residential buildings, in cooperation with the University of Nottingham and PVSITES, a project aimed to reduce market barriers for the large scale implementation of BIPV.
+Onyx Solar has been involved in solar energy research projects uncluding HERB, the retrofitting of residential buildings, in cooperation with the University of Nottingham and PVSITES, a project aimed to reduce market barriers for the large scale implementation of BIPV.

 This company has also been involved with several solar energy research projects, any several of these projects have been in partnership with the European Commission.
 One example of an ongoing project with the European Commission is the ArtESun project, which seeks to bring new OPV (organic photovoltaic technologies) technologies to the thin-film PV market.